 WHAT IS THE BIRCWH?

-The Building Interdisciplinary Research Careers in Women's Health Program (BIRCWH) is an NIH supported grant awarded to the College of Medicine to provide career development and mentoring opportunities for junior faculty interested in research related to women's health or sex differences in health outcomes.
-The University of Kentucky was among the first universities to receive this NIH BIRCWH training grant and has been consistently funded since 2000.
+The BIRCWH is a $2.5 million NIH grant awarded to the College of Medicine to provide career development and mentoring opportunities for junior faculty interested in research related to women's health.

 WHAT ARE THE GOALS OF BIRCWH?

-- Provide state of the art training in research relevant to women's health that will ensure that junior faculty establish independent research careers in the academic medicine;
+Provide state of the art training in research relevant to women's health that will ensure that junior faculty establish independent research careers;

-WHO IS ELIGIBLE TO BE A BIRCWH SCHOLAR?
+WHO IS NOT ELIGIBLE TO BE A BIRCWH SCHOLAR/ASSOCIATE?

-During their tenure as a BIRCWH Scholar, participants are required to apply for independent research grant support.
-When a BIRCWH Scholar obtains a federally funded extramural award, they will be considered to have successfully completed the BIRCWH training.
-Although NIH requires that BIRCWH salary support be terminated when a scholar receives extramural funding, scholars may still participate in the training and mentoring aspects of the BIRCWH program if they so desire.
+During their tenure as a BIRCWH Scholar/Associate, participants are required to apply for independent research grant support.
+When a BIRCWH Scholar/Associate obtains a federally funded extramural award, they will be considered to have successfully completed the BIRCWH training and graduate from the program.
+Although NIH requires that BIRCWH salary support be terminated when a Scholar receives extramural funding, Scholars may continue to participate in the training and mentoring aspects of the BIRCWH program.